 Known as the OG NFT collection, CryptoPunks is a collection of 10,000 pixelated digital avatars released by Larva Labs in June 2017.
 The collection has achieved legendary status, broaching the mainstream art world and headlining auctions at major art houses like Christie’s and Sotheby’s.

 One of the most hyped NFT Avatar projects on the marketplace is the Bored Ape Yacht Club.
-Launched in May 2021 with a flat 0.08 ETH (around $270 at time of launch) mint price, the project soon captured the lion’s share of the NFT market.
+Launched in May 2021 with a flat 0.08 ETH (around $270 at the time of launch) mint price, the project soon captured the lion’s share of the NFT market.

 Clone X is a joint venture between metaverse fashion house RTFKT and renowned multimedia artist Takashi Murakami.
 The project consists of 20,000 unique NFTs and has maintained its hype with announcements about numerous Nike integrations.